gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 ## Getting Bank Numbers
 The bank number for a banked function, variable or source file can be stored and retrieved using the following macros:
-  - @ref BANKREF(): Create a reference for retrieving the bank number of a variable or function
+  - @ref BANKREF(): create a reference for retrieving the bank number of a variable or function
-  - @ref BANK(): Retrieve a bank number using a reference created with @ref BANKREF()
+  - @ref BANK(): retrieve a bank number using a reference created with @ref BANKREF()
-  - @ref BANKREF_EXTERN() - Make a @ref BANKREF() reference residing in another source file accessible in the current file for use with @ref BANK().
+  - @ref BANKREF_EXTERN(): Make a @ref BANKREF() reference residing in another source file accessible in the current file for use with @ref BANK().

 ## Banking and Functions